RootPat/Loonfund-/README.md

 2) If they opt for an individual cause, they can raise money for a private cause.
 This could include medical bills, a friend’s tuition, a group volunteer trip or any personal cause acceptable on GoFundMe.
 For this option, the funds are transferred directly to the party organizing the fundraiser.

-Loonfund uses bootstraps framework and an Ethereum compatible JavaScript API "Web3," that allows us to communicate with the blockchain.
+Loonfund uses an Ethereum compatible JavaScript API "Web3" that allows us to communicate with the blockchain.